mikegowen/react-starter/README.md

 # React Starter

-This is a basic React starter app that can be used to bootstrap new React projects.
+This is a barebones React starter app that can be used to bootstrap new React projects.
 The exact steps used to create this project can be found below.
 I would recommend going through the steps instead of cloning this repo if only for learning purposes.
 These steps were compiled after reading countless tutorials on creating a React app from scratch and choosing the set of features, configuration, and conventions that work well for *my* projects.
 Your mileage may vary.

 ## Create your project directory structure